-Now you can clearly see that there are indeed more steps with the SMS payment.
+Now you can clearly see that there are, yes indeed, more steps with the SMS payment.
 So there.
 The new way isn’t easier.
 And the parking meter lives.

 Survival of the fitt.. most usable

-In order to get users to adopt new technology, it needs to bring about positive change.
-The parking meter is still around because it hasn't been overruled by something that works better.
-It's not around because it’s retro and adorable.
+Adopting new technology for the use of people, it needs to bring about a positive change.
+Parking meter is still around because it works the best.
+Not because it’s retro and adorable.

 So you got rid of phone booths and you want to get rid of parking meters too, but it doesn’t seem to be happening?
 Consider your own parking experiences and the steps that are involved, and the things you appreciate.
 It’s not tech for the sake of tech.
 It’s the usability, easiness and time-saving it brings.
 There’s still a lot of waiting to be removed from the process of parking – just take another look at the illustrations above.

-There can be, and there are better solutions.
-We need better alternatives for parking meters, and when those are introduced, they will be welcomed with open arms.
+There can be, and there are better solutions, and when those are introduced they will be welcomed with open arms.
 Why?
 Because they work.